-CALIFORNIA CODE SECTION OFFENSE AGGRAVATED FELONY CRIME INVOLVING MORAL TURPITUDE OTHER DEPORTABLE, INADMISSIBLE GROUNDS ADVICE Business & Professions §4324 Forgery of prescription, possession of any drugs Drug trafficking AF if it involves controlled substances (CS).
-Conviction of any forgery offense with 1-yr sentence imposed is AF. divisible: forgery Deportable, inadmissible for CS conviction if record of conviction identifies the CS.
-To avoid CS agg felony, avoid info in record of conviction (ROC) identifying the CS.
-To avoid CS conviction avoid info in ROC identifying CS, or see PC 32, 529(3), or 1st offense simple possession (H&S 11357).
-To avoid forgery agg felony avoid 1-yr sentence.
+CALIFORNIA CODE SECTION OFFENSE AGGRAVATED FELONY CRIME INVOLVING MORAL TURPITUDE OTHER DEPORTABLE, INADMISSIBLE GROUNDS ADVICE Business & Professions §4324 Forgery of prescription, possession of any drugs Felony and misd conviction may be drug trafficking AF if it involves controlled substances (CS).
+Conviction of any forgery offense with 1-yr sentence imposed is AF.
+Deportable, inadmissible for CS conviction if record of conviction identifies the CS.
+To avoid CS and AF conviction, avoid info in ROC identifying CS.
+See also Advice for H&S 11173(a).
 See Notes "Safer Pleas" and "Drug Offenses" Business & Professions §25658(a) Selling liquor to a minor Not AF.
 Not CMT.
 No. Business & Professions §25662 Possession, purchase, or consumption of liquor by a minor Not AF.
 Not CMT.
 No, except multiple convictions could be evidence of alcoholism, an inadmissibility grnd Calif.
-Health & Safety §11173(a) Drug trafficking AF May be divisible, e.g. 11173(b) not CMT Deportable, inadmissible for CS conviction To avoid AF or CS conviction see PC 32, 529(3) or a first offense simple poss CS or poss of paraphernalia (see advice H&S 11357).
-See Notes "Drug Offenses" and "Safer Pleas."
-A plea to B&P 4324 without identifying CS is not a CS offense.
-H&S §11350(a), (b) Possession of controlled subsatnce Felony conviction is AF, misdemeanor is not No. Deportable, inadmissible for CS conviction.
-Plead to misdemeanor or try to keep record of conviction vague between felony and misdemeanor to prevent Agg Felony.
-See advice for H&S 11357
+Health & Safety §11173(a) Felony and misd conviction may be drug trafficking AF May be divisible, e.g. 11173(b) not CMT Deportable, inadmissible for CS conviction To avoid an CS AF and deportability under CS ground, plead to straight forgery, false personation, etc. or other drug alternative; see Note: Safer Pleas.
+To avoid CS AF, plead to straight possession of the drug; see Advice at H&S 11350.
+To avoid forgery AF, avoid one-year sentence imposed.